SQLGuyChuck/AccountAutoPurge/README.md

 # AccountAutoPurge
-This code repo provides a process to automate the purge of data in SQL Server tables based on a user identifier that slowly deletes all of a user's data for cases like GDPR forget me.
+This code repo provides a process to automate the purge of data in SQL Server tables based on a user identifier that slowly deletes all of a user's data for cases like GDPR Article 17 right to erasure.

-Developed and written by Chuck Lathrope (SQLGuyChuck).
-Please do help contribute and request features.
+Developed and written by Chuck Lathrope (SQLGuyChuck) with help from Melanie Labuguen and Michael Capobianco.
+Please do help contribute via forking code and creating PR against it so I will see or request features.
 I use Gmail for email if you want to reach me at my alias.

 ## Why
 This process was developed out of necessity of GDPR Article 17 for a data subjects rights to erasure.
 This can be accomplished in a couple of ways: